Comprehensive Guide to Feline Asthma: Pathogenesis, Diagnosis & Therapy

 Elephant in Wild

 Tuberculosis (TB) is a complex disease with many unknowns.
 Unlike human tuberculosis, which has been studied for over centuries, elephant tuberculosis has been investigated a few decades ago.
-Tuberculosis is more common in Asiatic Elephants (Elephas Maximus) than in African Elephants (Loxodonta africana).
+Tuberculosis is more common in Asiatic Elephants (Elephas maximus) than in African Elephants (Loxodonta africana).

 TB in wild and captive elephants is caused by Mycobacterium tuberculosis, an acid-fast bacteria.
 M. tuberculosis possesses a zoonotic threat to the elephant keeper and the personnel involved.
 Habitat encroachment and competition for resources bring wild elephants into closer contact with humans, providing opportunities for zoonoses and reverse zoonoses resulting in Tuberculosis.